Milicent Shinn: The Overland Monthly

-The Overland Monthly, the newspaper Shinn joined at age 25, was based in California and produced its first series of works in the year 1868.
+The Overland Monthly, the newspaper which Shinn helped resurrect at the age of 24, was based in California and produced its first series of works in the year 1868.
 The newspaper, which maintained the same ownership throughout its existence, changed titles over the years 1868 to1935.

+Milicent was, for a time in 1882 assistant to Warren Cheney, editor of The Californian.
+The September issue noted that the later issues would be titled "The Californian & the Overland" The November 1882 issue was titled the Californian and Overland Monthly.